Real or not? End of regular season means real fun is about to begin

 — AJ Cassavell (@AJCassavell) October 1, 2017

 OK, so it's not that Statcast goes back to Tim Raines and Rickey Henderson.
 Still, that means a pitcher has the fastest triple of the season.
-That's right, Luis Perdomo may be the fastest player in baseball!
+That's right, Perdomo might be the fastest player in baseball!
 Billy Hamilton, what do you say?

 Play of the year.
 Austin Jackson's catch was named ESPN's Web Gem of the Year: